Xamarsia/sellify/README.md

 - TODO: `cache-api` - a server that enhances performance through data caching.
 - TODO: `logging-api` - a server that captures logs for monitoring and analytics.

-### DBs

-- TODO:`Redis Shopping Cart Storage` - used by basket-api service for real-time shopping cart data.
-- TODO:`Redis Session Cache` - used by cache-api service for quick access to user session data.
-- TODO:`MongoDB Orders Storage` - used by order-api service to store customer orders details.
-- TODO:`MongoDB Catalog Storage` - used by catalog-api service for product details and inventory management.
-- TODO:`Cassandra Database` - used by logging-api service.
-- TODO:`PostgreSQL Admins Database` - used by admin-api service.
-- TODO:`PostgreSQL Customers Database` - used by customer-api service.

 ### Examples

 The following examples illustrate the practical use of custom React component libraries from various packages: